 Elise Nothstine, B.A.
 Liberal Studies has over 11 years experience working in child abuse and neglect prevention/crisis intervention.
 She also developed and coordinated an art project for the “boys” of the Domincan Republic which she is currently writing a book.

-Erik Pocock is an LGBT+ activist from Massachusetts, where he is an active leader in his high school and community.
+Erik Pocock is an LGBT+ activist from Massachusetts, where he is an active leader in his community.
 Erik understands that the coming out process can be tough.
 He went through a lot and he wants to make sure others don’t have to go through what he went through.
-He plans to attend college where he will be studying accounting and finance.
+He is studying accounting and finance at college.

 Christine L. Thomas, CFP – Former financial advisor who has been with Hey U.G.L.Y. since it’s founding in 2002.
 Her connections to supporters, such as comedian, author, and frequent David Letterman Show guest, Tom Dreesen, have been important to our outreach and fundraising efforts.

 Stephanie Melgar – Stephanie, who holds a bachelor’s degree in information technology, is a former deaf student teacher, customer service representative, and technical support expert.
 She runs her own executive virtual assistant business that helps her clients grow their businesses by creating websites, generating leads, setting appointments, cold calling, and managing email and social media.
 Stephanie is integral in Hey U.G.L.Y.’s social media marketing.
 Stephanie was bullied as a child and diagnosed with postpartum depression; She is thankful that God helped her survive and that she is able to contribute her skills to improve our social media accounts..